How to upload data from Google Drive to Google Colab in an R environment?

 2024 ASA, CSSA, SSSA International Annual Meeting in San Antonio, TX

 I went to San Antonio to attend the ASA, CSSA, SSSA International Annual Meeting.
 It was my first time to visit Texas, and the weather was great!!
 I had an oral presentation about my agrivoltaics study I’d conducted for the last two seasons.
-The title was ‘Shading Impacts on Sorghum and Soybean Grain Yields Under Agrivoltaic Systems: Source-Sink Strength in Response to Shading.’
+The title was ‘Shading Impacts on Sorghum and Soybean Grain Yields Under Agrivoltaics Systems: Source-Sink Strength in Response to Shading.’
 Agrivoltaic (AV) systems induce shading throughout the entire crop growth period, and understanding how these shading patterns…

 Read More Read More